Avixph/javascript-challenges/object-diff/readme.md

 The `object-diff-test.js` file includes a test suite to run your code against.

 Run `node object-diff-test.js` to run the test suite in full.
-As you write code to pass tests, make sure you unskip succeeding tests by changing `test.skip` to just `test`.
+As you write code to pass tests, make sure you unskip succeeding tests by changing `test` to just `test`.